 Q: What are some common mistakes to avoid when drawing the Lewis dot structure for C2O42-?

 A: Common mistakes include: miscalculating the total number of valence electrons, incorrectly placing the double bonds, not satisfying the octet rule for all atoms, and failing to minimize formal charges.
-Always double-check your work to ensure that all atoms have a complete octet (except for hydrogen) and that the formal charges are as low as possible.
+Always double-check your work to confirm that all atoms have a complete octet (except for hydrogen) and that the formal charges are as low as possible.

 Conclusion